janheindejong/outhouse/api/README.md

 Very basic back-end API, for now it just handles users and calender end-points.

+## Structure

+The configuration of the API is found in [`outhouse/routers`](./outhouse/routers/).
+Each top-level end-point has its own `*.py` file, containing the definition of the end-point.

 ## Developing

 Development requires Python, Poetry and the `poethepoet` extension for Poetry.